 Shakes or shingles are also fairly common as the primary exterior cladding for Craftsman houses.
 Vinyl and other polymeric siding are available in an array of shake and shingle profiles.

 When using standard clapboard on the main body of a Craftsman house, gables or accent walls may feature board & batten siding, shakes or shingles.
 All these options are available in vinyl and other polymeric cladding.

 Craftsman houses tend to emphasize medium to dark color palettes in any color or neutral color palettes featuring earth tones.
-Vinyl siding is available in more than 400 colors with color retention certification, including many suited to the Craftsman style.
+Vinyl siding is available in more than 400 colors, including many suited to the Craftsman style.

 Trim and Accessories:

 A wide selection of attractive trim and accessories are available for use with vinyl and other polymeric siding.
 Options suited for Craftsman style include heavy eave brackets [knee braces]; “timbered” or simple door and window crowns and lineals; band boards at foundation or between floors; gable vent cover, often tied in with geometric gable embellishment; beaded soffit; and shingle or shake finish for massive column base piers.